ES-TUDelft/robot-interaction-tool/docs/user-manual/MANUAL.md

   <em>Figure 4: Design space with connected interaction blocks.</em>
 </div>

+This panel will be helpeful for designing expressive behaviors for social robots using a set of parameters.
+Each parameter can be adjusted and tuned to reflect a given trait as follows:

+  * Close gestures reflect a colder interaction whereas open gestures denote a warmer and more welcoming interaction (e.g., Nguyen et al. [1]);

+  * A fixated gaze reflects a warmer and more attentive interaction compared to a diverted gaze, i.e., short and frequent (e.g., Kendon [2]);

+  * Close proxemics denote a more personalized and intimate interaction compared to far proxemics, i.e., lead to a more distant interaction (e.g., Hall [3]);

+  * A robot with a high pitch voice is found to be more attractive than a low-monotone voice (e.g., Niculescu et al. [4]), however, it all depends on the personal preferences and contextual factors;

+  * Speech rate (i.e., speed) can be slow or fast, depending on the communication pace;

+  * Speech acts have an effect on people's perception toward the robot (e.g., Zafari et al. [5]) and can be informal (i.e., motivational speech) or formal;

+  * Eye color can also be used to induce feelings of relaxation (happiness) or tension, as validated by Terada et al. [6] (i.e., anger-red, trust-green, surprise-red and sadness-blue).

 ### 4.1.
 Block Properties

 When the user clicks on a block’s edit icon (Fig. 5), an dialogue GUI appears for setting the blocks properties such as the robot’s message, action, behaviors, dialogue flow (i.e., topic) and screen display.